rodrigoprestesmachado/web/docs/disciplinas.md

 * [Web](https://vvs.rpmhub.dev)
 {: .fs-3 }

-## Professional Master's in Informatics in Education
+## Master's in Informatics in Education

 ### Assistive Technologies for Education